 3. Don’t be afraid to ask for help

-Accountants can often ‘pay for themselves’—highlighting tax efficiencies can be worth more than the cost of their services.
+Getting Self Assessment tax return advice early can make a huge difference to your business.
+Accountants often ‘pay for themselves’—highlighting tax efficiencies can be worth more than the cost of their services.

-They can also spot potential mistakes, reducing the risk of you having to face an audit by HMRC and possible penalties for getting your tax return wrong.
+Good accountants will spot potential mistakes, reducing the risk of you having to face an audit by HMRC, and possible penalties for getting your tax return wrong.

-The majority of businesses complete and submit their Self Assessment tax returns during the same period of time (typically in December and January).
-Therefore, if you leave it late, you might struggle to find an accountant who has the capacity to support you.
+Most businesses complete and submit their tax returns during the same period (typically in December and January).
+If you leave it late, you might struggle to find an accountant who can support you.

 4. Register for Self Assessment

-The first time you complete a Self Assessment tax return, you will need to register with HMRC as either self-employed, not self-employed, or as a partner or partnership.
+Before filing taxes as a self-employed person, you’ll need to register with HMRC as either self-employed, not self-employed, or as a partner or partnership.
 The process varies according to your status.